qmk/qmk_firmware/docs/features/command.md

 Command, formerly known as Magic, is a way to change your keyboard's behavior without having to flash or unplug it to use [Bootmagic](bootmagic).
 There is a lot of overlap between this functionality and the [Magic Keycodes](../keycodes_magic).
 Wherever possible we encourage you to use that feature instead of Command.

-On some keyboards Command is disabled by default.
+On some keyboards, Command is disabled by default.
 If this is the case, it must be explicitly enabled in your `rules.mk`:

 ```make
 COMMAND_ENABLE = yes